FutureOfNantes/HelloWorld/README.md

 3. Create an .env file
 Copy the file env.example and rename it .env
-For the 3 env variables, replace bold string by your key For MONGODB_APP_CONNECT you need an account on MongoDB, and copy paste the APP CONNECT URL MONGODB_APP_CONNECT = **"THE CONNECTION STRING PROVIDED BY MONGODB"**
+For the 3 env variables, replace bold string by your key
+For `MONGODB_APP_CONNECT` you need an account on MongoDB, and copy paste the URL provided by MongoDB
+`MONGODB_APP_CONNECT = **"THE CONNECTION STRING PROVIDED BY MONGODB"**`

-For PUBLIC_KEY, you need an Ethereum Public Key.
+For  `PUBLIC_KEY`, you need an Ethereum Public Key.
 You can get one on Metamask PUBLIC_KEY = **"PUBLIC KEY OF VERIFIABLE CREDENTIAL SIGNER => TRUST ANCHOR"**

-For PRIVATE_KEY, you need the Private key associated to the previous Public Key PRIVATE_KEY = **"PRIVATE KEY OF VERIFIABLE CREDENTIAL SIGNER => TRUST ANCHOR"**
+For `PRIVATE_KEY`, you need the Private key associated to the previous Public Key PRIVATE_KEY = **"PRIVATE KEY OF VERIFIABLE CREDENTIAL SIGNER => TRUST ANCHOR"**

 4. Launch the server locally
 ```bash
 $ npm start
 ```
+The server is launched on localhost:5000 by default

 ## Roadmap
 Dases Lab is an on going project.
 We follow the latest advances and specifications updates of Gaia-X.
 The project is on stand-by since July 2022.